-The QDR-IV XP SRAM is a two-word burst synchronous SRAM equipped with dual independent bidirectional data ports.
-The following sections describe the device operation.
+The QDR-IV HP SRAM is a two word burst synchronous SRAM equipped with dual independent bidirectional data ports.
+The following sections describe the operation of QDR-IV HP SRAM.

 Clocking

 There are three groups of clock signals: CK/CK#, DKx/DKx#, and QKx/QKx#, where x can be A or B, referring to the respective ports.